Entering First-Year, Full-time Students

 Established to encourage students who are members of racial, ethnic or socioeconomic groups underrepresented in the legal profession.
 The scholarship is awarded to a second- or third-year student on the basis of criteria established by Samford University and SONAT.

 Outside Minority Scholarships

 With this in mind, Baker, Donelson Bearman Caldwell & Berkowitz PC awards three scholarships to diverse law students.
 Each recipient will be awarded $10,000 which will be paid during the student's third year of law school to help defray the cost of law school tuition and related expenses.
-Learn more and apply here by May 31, 2021.
+Learn More and Apply

 FDCC Foundation Barb Currie Diversity Scholarship